leospeidel/Colate/README.md

 #--target_mask, --reference_mask,
 #--target_age, --reference_age (specified in years)
 #--years_per_gen, --num_bootstrap are optional
+#--coal is used to specify arbitrary epoch boundaries and initial coalescence rates (file format .coal).

 #age is specified in years.
 #Assumption is any site not in the bcf is homozygous reference (unless masked out by a mask file).